modularml/mojodojo.dev/index.md

   - text: Is Mojo For Me?
     link: /is_mojo_for_me
     type: secondary
-footer: MIT Licensed and open source at github.com/mojodojodev/mojodojo.dev.
+footer: MIT Licensed and open source at github.com/modularml/mojodojo.dev.
 Community site for Mojicians🪄.
-Domain owned by Modular Inc.
+Domain and IP owned by Modular Inc.
 ---